korostelevm/bc/README.md

-GitHub Copilot: Sure, here's an example README file for the Rust project:

 # Bcrypt Example

 This is a Rust command-line application that demonstrates how to use the `bcrypt` crate to hash and verify passwords.